garciart/Basics/CodeTemplates/CSharp/README.md

         |-- CSharp.csproj
         |-- ErrorLog.txt
         |-- Program.cs
-    |-- tests
+    |-- Tests
         |-- CSharp.csproj
+        |-- CommonFunctionTest.cs
-        |-- Tests.java
+    |-- .gitignore
     |-- LICENSE
     |-- README.MD

-To compile the file, make sure you are in the project directory (i.e., Java) and run the following command:

-    javac -cp ";lib/*" hello\Hello.java

-To run from terminal, make sure you are in the project directory (i.e., Java) and run the following command:
+To run from terminal, make sure you are in the project directory  (i.e., CSharp) and run the following command:

-    java -classpath ";lib/*" hello.Hello

-or

-    java -cp ";lib/*" hello.Hello
+    dotnet run --project ./hello

+To run tests, first go to the test folder and run:

+    dotnet restore

-To run unit tests and avoid "error: Class names, 'Tests', are only accepted if annotation processing is explicitly requested", make sure you are in the project directory (i.e., Java) and run the following commands:
+Then, go back to the project directory  (i.e., CSharp) and run the following command:

-    javac -cp ";hello/*;lib/*;" tests\CommonFunctionsTest.java
-    java -cp ";hello/*;lib/*" org.junit.runner.JUnitCore tests.CommonFunctionsTest
+    dotnet test